Get the Clash Ninja App

 This is a powerful pet, so it may be one you wish to keep in your selection of pets you take into battle.

-Recommended Hero Pairing: Barbarian King, Archer Queen or Royal Champion
+Recommended Hero Pairing: Barbarian King, Archer Queen, Royal Champion or Minion Prince

 Spirit Fox